Mazda RX-8 Insurance Rates

 Rates are averaged for all Mazda RX-8 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Mazda RX-8 Insurance
+How to Find the Right Mazda RX-8 Insurance

-- Consumers who purchase higher liability limits will pay around $490 per year to increase from a minimum limit to 250/500 limits
+- Policyholders who require higher levels of liability will pay around $490 annually to raise from a 30/60 limit to 250/500 limits

 Rate Tables and Charts